Articulating your career vision is one of the most critical elements of your entire business school application.

 2. Ambitious and inspiring

 Admissions committees are seeking future industry leaders and changemakers.
 A career vision that’s ambitious expresses that you’re aiming for seniority in your chosen industry (no b-school is looking for applicants aspiring only to middle management).
-An “inspiring” career necessitates that you have aspirations to impact an industry, community or society at large.
+An “inspiring” career necessitates that you aspire to impact an industry, community or society at large.

 3. Logical and achievable